I tried out the new ability to manage .env files with 1Password Environments

 rm .env

-# Check if .env is in .gitignore
+# Check if .env is included in .gitignore

 cat .gitignore | grep .env

-5. Set Up Local .env File Mount
+5. Configuring the Mount for the Local .env File

-Next, mount the virtual .env file:
+Next, mount the virtual .env file.

 20251116223811

-Click the [Choose File Path] button.
+Click the [Select file path] button.

 20251116224043